just1ncannady/AlexaInSpace2022/_sources/lessons/01-01-stu-intro-to-ai-and-alexa.rst

 .. raw:: html

 	<h3>Discussion: Introduction</h3>
     <p>In this lesson, you will be exploring the challenges that exist in space exploration.
-This video will introduce you to the Artemis Space Program as well as some of the concepts you will learn in this unit.
+This video will introduce you to the <span class="hover vocab yui-wk-div" data-id="Artemis space program">Artemis Space Program</span> as well as some of the concepts you will learn in this unit.
 As you watch, write down some difficulties astronauts may encounter while traveling in space.</p>

 .. youtube:: 9Ep8sJ7qj6k
 	:width: 560